lucas-gtr/Lumen/README.md

 ## 🖼️ Rendering Pipeline

-- **Ray Sampling**: Rendering uses a Monte Carlo approach.
-For each pixel, several rays are sampled using stratified sampling within a grid, ensuring uniform stochastic coverage across the pixel area.
-This improves convergence and reduces noise in the output.
+- **Ray Sampling**: Monte Carlo path tracing with stratified sampling per pixel, ensuring uniform stochastic coverage and improved convergence with reduced noise
-- **Flexible Sample Count**: The number of rays per pixel (render samples) is configurable, allowing a trade-off between quality and performance
+- **Configurable Sampling**: The number of samples per pixel is fully configurable, allowing a balance between image quality and rendering time
-- **No Indirect Lighting:** Currently, no global illumination or path tracing is implemented.
+- **Light Transport**: Supports direct and indirect lighting via global illumination.
+Paths are traced recursively with Russian Roulette termination to optimize performance without bias
-- **Tone Mapping:** Final color output can be mapped using Reinhard or Exposure techniques, or simply clamped for raw output.
+- **BRDF Sampling**: Uses importance sampling of the GGX microfacet distribution, combined with Multiple Importance Sampling (MIS) for efficient and realistic light integration
-- **Color Accuracy:** All lighting computations are performed in linear space, with gamma correction applied when writing to sRGB.
+- **Color Accuracy & Tone Mapping**: All shading is performed in linear space.
+Final output undergoes gamma correction and tone mapping using operators such as `Exposure`, `Reinhard`, `ACES`, and `Uncharted2`

 ## 🛠️ Build & Run Instructions